MrEnder0/Grid9/README.md

 - Add code blocks to the documentation.
 - Create install script for Linux.
-- Add update command to the CLI.
+- Create github action to test code on push.
+- Create github action to create nightly builds.

 ## Syntax Example